 How to use this page?

 Physical Therapists will often speak in terms from our training, but don’t always explain what they are exactly.
 We will use layman’s terms and analogies to get the point across.
-Sometimes a client wants to know more.
+Sometimes a client wants to know more so we created this Defining PT Jargon page.
 We listed these common PT terms in alphabetical order to make it easier to find.
 Scroll on through this page to translate PT language.

 The layers of tissue from the skin down through muscle and bone can become stuck together.
 When this happens, there is less fluid in the tissue to allow for sliding back and forth.
 Adhesions are like scar tissue, but they can be develop without an injury.